-Since 2006, Colorado, in conjunction with the National Title I Association, has selected examples of superior Title I school programs for recognition through the National Title I Distinguished Schools program.
+Since 2006, Colorado, in conjunction with the National Association of ESEA State Program Administrators (NAESPA)—formerly the National Title I Association—has been selecting examples of superior, federally funded school programs for national recognition through the National ESEA Distinguished Schools program (recently renamed from its predecessor, the National Title I Distinguished Schools program).
 Schools are selected in one of two categories:

 - Category 1: Exceptional Student Performance for Two or More Consecutive Years

 - Category 2: Closing the Achievement Gap between Student Groups

 Schools are selected based on a combination of academic achievement of the students in the school and the creative and innovative programs that contribute to their success.
 These Colorado schools join hundreds of other distinguished schools nationwide making a difference for our Title I children.